leanprover-community/blog/posts/simprocs-intro.md

   deriving Inhabited, Repr
 ```

-Note: The above snippet is a simplification and the constructors shown actually belong to `Lean.TransformStep`, which `Lean.Meta.Simp.DStep` is an `abbrev` of.
+Note: The above snippet is a simplification and the constructors as shown actually belong to `Lean.TransformStep`, which `Lean.Meta.Simp.DStep` is an `abbrev` of.

 <span style="color:red">**(Yaël): Why is there a mismatch in docstrings between `Step.continue` and `DStep.continue`?
 [Zulip](https://leanprover.zulipchat.com/#narrow/channel/270676-lean4/topic/Simp.2EStep.2Econtinue.20vs.20Simp.2EDStep.2Econtinue/with/509056271)**</span>